atmelcorp/atmel-software-package/examples/usb_uvc_isi/TESTING.md

  - No flow control

 -- SAM9XX5-EK
-Plug a male-to-male header on the J21 ISI/LCD connector.
+Plug a male-to-male header on the ISI/LCD connector (J21).
 Plug the ISI Module on top of it.

--- SAM9X60-EK
+-- SAM9X60-EK Rev. B
-Insert the flat flexible cable into the J16 LCD ZIF connector, located on the bottom side of the board.
-Insert the other end of the FFC into the J1 ZIF connector of the standalone *SAM9X60-EK LCD to ISI Adapter*.
-Plug the ISI Module on the J2 connector of the adapter.
+Plug the ISI Module on the ISI connector (J17).

 -- SAMA5D3-EK
-Plug the ISI Module on the J11 ISI connector.
+Plug the ISI Module on the ISI connector (J11).

 -- SAMA5D4-EK
-Plug the ISI Module on the J15 ISI connector.
+Plug the ISI Module on the ISI connector (J15).

 ## Start the application
 --------